Seplian/javascript30-practises/04 Array Cardio Day 1/README.md

 ```
 2. ### `Array.prototype.filter()`

-The `filter()` method calls a provided `callbackFn` function once for each element in an array, and constructs a **new array** of all the values for which callbackFn returns a value that coerces to `true`((Type coercion
+The `filter()` method calls a provided `callbackFn` function once for each element in an array, and constructs a **new array** of all the values for which callbackFn returns a value that coerces to `true`([Type coercion
-)[https://developer.mozilla.org/en-US/docs/Glossary/Type_coercion]).
+](https://developer.mozilla.org/en-US/docs/Glossary/Type_coercion)).
 Array elements which do not pass the callbackFn test are skipped, and are not included in the new array.

 ```
 // Arrow function